RescueSocial/SNA-AH-Case-Reddit/README.md

 ![alt text](https://cutt.us/qrcoder.php?size=180&qr=https://cutt.us/AH_reddit)

 ## <b>Reddit - Social Network Analysis on Amber Heard's Case Example from Data Analysts, Researchers, and Scientists.</b>
-- It's important to look at Reddit in the context of cross-platform operations and comparing e.g., ages of accounts during peaks.
+- It's important to look at Reddit in the context of cross-platform operations and comparing e.g., ages of accounts during peaks, NLP, statistical differences or similarities, timelines, and amplifications.
-- Reddit Reports per year for 2018-2021 and a User Report.
+- Reddit Reports per year for 2018-2021 and a Users Report.
 - Data from Reddit: 164,530 Contributions, 15,896 Submissions, 71,319 Accounts, Links
 - 5,025 Banned Reddit Accounts are the highest amount of contributors in years of operations.